 Fourth step

-Strain the mixture
+Strain the mixture.

-Coffee extract is made of coffee beans and alcohol and contains caffeine as well as other components such as oils.
+This essence is made of coffee beans and alcohol and contains caffeine as well as other components such as oils.

 Coffee essence substitute

-If you don’t have time or alcohol at your hand there is an even easier and faster way to get a coffee essence which is not technically a coffee extract but a pretty close coffee essence substitute.
+If you don’t have time or alcohol at your hand, there is an even easier and faster way to get a coffee essence which is not technically a coffee extract but a pretty close coffee essence substitute.

 How to make coffee concentrate

 Grind the coffee in a coffee grinder to make it the size of sea salt.
-Use ratio of one part of coffee to four parts of water.
+Use a ratio of one part of coffee to four parts of water.
 Transfer the coarse coffee into a clean jar and pour over clean cold water.
 Mix it well and make sure the coffee is completely saturated.
 Cover the mixture and let it brew for 24 hours.

-To speed up the extraction process you can use hot water instead of cold.
-Alternatively very strong freshly brewed coffee or instant coffee instead.
+To speed up the extraction process, you can use hot water instead of cold.
+Alternatively, very strong, freshly brewed coffee or instant coffee instead.

 Coffee extract uses and recipes